 The Department of Transport Covid-19 Passenger Charter attempts to detail your rights as the consumer, preparations for before, during, and after you book your holiday, what you can expect from your holiday and travel company during covid travel, consumer responsibilities, what to do in the occasion that something goes wrong, plus other useful resources that may help you book your holiday with more confidence.

-Some of the other resources that the government recommends to help consumers and businesses alike stay aware of the changes during covid travel include foreign travel advice, the FCA guide, the CAA website, and more.
+Some of the other resources that the government recommends to help consumers and businesses alike stay aware of the changes during covid travel include foreign travel advice, the FCA guide, the CAA website, the Passenger COVID-19 Charter and more.

 And if you would like to learn more about how you are protected by the package travel regulations when you travel, or why you need to book with a travel agent during covid, don’t forget to check out our blog.
 Or, you can call PTS directly at 0207 190 9988 to find out which of our lovely PTS members is right for your future booking.